tonystrawberry/lgtm-generator-next/README.md

   lgtm.
 </h1>

-**lgtm** is a LGTM (Looks Good To Me) image collection application.
+**lgtmarvelous.vercel.app** is a LGTM (Looks Good To Me) image collection application.
 Users can browse images and copy the URL of the image they like to the clipboard with a single click.

 We need some **fun** in the world of software development.
 Let's make the world a more pleasant and friendly place with LGTM images!